 Constant supply and availability of fresh air is the source of life for any living organism and a goldfish needs exactly that to live a healthy and long life.
-Air valves can be fitted as a single valve, pairs of two, five or six that are well placed over the edge of the aquarium.
+Air valves can be fitted as a single valve, pairs of 2, 5 or 6 that are well placed over the edge of the aquarium.

 How many air valves do I need?

 What happens if I don't have air valves?

-Aquarium air valves and fittings come in different model varieties such as check valves, pipe valves, clamps and gang valves depending on what you find suitable for your type of aquarium.
+Aquarium air valves and fittings come in a choice of varieties such as check valves, pipe valves, clamps and gang valves.
+Your choice will depend on what you find suitable for your type of aquarium.

 How well you set up an aquarium for your goldfish determines how long they’ll live.
 Making sure that all required aquarium accessories are well fitted is the first step to proper functioning of your aquarium.

 Having a goldfish is very appealing and with proper care your little fish can live for several decades without any major problems.